 Making and keeping a resolution to exercise is something most everyone can do.
-As a certified personal trainer, I help even those with chronic back pain find ways to improve their mobility and fitness.
 Below are some tips we can all use to make getting healthier, easier.

 1. Count the minutes

 Set your goal to reach a minimum of 150 minutes of moderate exercise each week.
 Remember, this is a minimum goal you can reach with a brisk (one that raises your heart rate) 30-minute walk every day.
 Of course, you are not limited to 150 minutes; find a weekly schedule that works for you and that you can maintain week after week.